Pool and hot tub draining

 Image of a hot tub.

 Do you have a pool or hot tub?
-Here are some things you need to know when emptying the water.
+Here are some things you need to know before emptying the water.

 Using the basement drain

-Chlorinated and saltwater pool and hot tub water may be emptied into the sewer line found in the basement drain of your home where it will be sent for treatment.
+Empty chlorinated and saltwater pool and hot tub water into the sewer line found in the basement drain of your home.
+The chemically treated water then enters the sewer line where it will be sent for treatment.

 Maintenance chemicals